hipe/tmx/lib/skylab/brazen/doc/issues/104-the-isomorphic-methods-client-narrative.md

 properties of each particular child node at this level.

 two (and most essentially), the central thesis statement of this experiment
-is: [#147] "can a clean isomorphicism be drawn between the public methods of a particular class and its collection of supported "commands"?". this remains the space of active inquiry and we embark on our seventh or so rewrite of an implementation of this idea.
+is: [#104] "can a clean isomorphicism be drawn between the public methods of a particular class and its collection of supported "commands"?". this remains the space of active inquiry and we embark on our seventh or so rewrite of an implementation of this idea.

 to get pseudo-formal for a second, the grammar ends up looking something like:

-    class Foo
+    class Foo < [ subject ]

-      Home_::CLI::Box[ self, :DSL ]  # EXAMPLE - not yet implemetned #todo:during-merge

       NODE_DEFINITION *